World Leprosy Day

 It is also an opportunity to grapple with the scale of the problem that still exists around the world.

-In Scotland we encourage churches across the country to hold their World Leprosy Sunday during a service that suits them any time between January and March.
+In Scotland we encourage churches across the country to hold their World Leprosy Sunday during a service that suits them any time between January and April or May.
 To help your church do so we produce a range or materials that vary year on year to meet the needs of churches who have used previous years packs and told us what they find particularly useful.

-The focus of this year’s World Leprosy Sunday is to break the chains of leprosy in Africa, with a special focus on Angola.
+The focus of World Leprosy Sunday in 2018 was to break the chains of leprosy in Africa, with a special focus on Angola.

 People affected by leprosy in many parts of Angola still experience terrible discrimination because of their disease and they have very few places to turn for help.
 Our partners SOLE Angola and ARPAL are crucial to both tackling the disease itself, and the stigma and discrimination that results from it.

-By holding its World Leprosy Sunday your church will be standing alongside those in need ensuring that help is available when it is needed.
+By holding their World Leprosy Sunday, churches across Scotland stood alongside those in need ensuring that help is available when it is needed.